9 Unusual Places You Probably Didn’t Know Existed

 Bucket List: Snorkeling With Jellyfish In Palau

-There is the only place I know of in the world where you can swim in a lake surrounded by an endless swarm of jellyfish AND not die.
-It’s a magical location in Palau called Jellyfish Lake that you can get to with a 2 hour flight from the Philippines or a 4 hour flight from Tokyo.
-Stuck in this lake thousands of years ago when the glaciers melted, these golden jellyfish feed off the algae in the lake and have lost their no longer necessary stingers.
-This makes it perfectly safe to swim here and see one of the most surreal sights in all the world.
-It’s also a great way to get over your fear of jellyfish.
-Check out my post on That Time I Swam With A Million Jellyfish to read more about this place.
+There is the one of the few places in the world where you can swim in a lake surrounded by an endless swarm of jellyfish AND not die.
+The magical location is in Palau and it’s called Jellyfish Lake.
+Despite being in the middle of the ocean, it’s surprisingly accessible with a 2 hour flight from the Philippines or a 4 hour flight from Tokyo.
+Stuck in this lake thousands of years ago when the glaciers melted, these golden jellyfish fed off the algae in the lake and have no evolved to no lose their stingers.

 9. Bagan